KatherineL0/Ansible-Role-List/README.md

 - Lock down/remove more user commands by default.
 - Look for additional packages/compilers/interpreters to disable/remove.
 - More security applications and configurations, including many Kicksecure features (such as attack surface reduction and permission hardening) for those who would prefer not to fully distromorph.
-- ps aux + diff + filtering cron to log new processes?
+- ps aux + diff + filtering cron to log new processes and some additional monitoring in the setup role.
 - Control network interfaces/kernel traffic more granularly.

 Reverse proxy and/or webserver role: